cloudverve/plesk-terminal-icon-ext/README.md

 - [Docker extension](https://www.plesk.com/extensions/docker/)
 - A Shell in a Box instance

-**Note:** While Docker is not required (you can install Shell in a Box on the host), the instructions related to this extension describe how to use it with a Shell in a Box docker instance.
+**Note:** While Docker is not required (you can install Shell in a Box locally or on a remote server), the [instructions](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki) related to this extension describe how to use it with a Shell in a Box docker instance.

 ### Installation

+#### Summary

 1. Install a Shell in a Box instance.
 2. Download and install this extension.
 3. Specify Shell in a Box URL in the extension settings.

+See the [wiki](https://github.com/cloudverve/plesk-terminal-icon-ext/wiki) for detailed steps.

 ### Contributing